Thinking about visiting Pearl Harbor with kids? Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

-If your family likes hands-on experiences when touring museums, you’ll definitely want to get tickets for the Fighter Ace 360 Flight Simulators.
+If your family likes hands-on experiences when touring museums, you’ll definitely want to get tickets for the Pearl Harbor Aviation Museum flight simulator.

 My husband did it with our 4 year old and they both had a total blast!
-However, my 7 year old tried it on his own and exited out of the simulator after maybe a minute.
-You’ll want to use your judgement if it’s a good fit for your family.
+However, my 7 year old tried it on his own and exited out of the Pearl Harbor flight simulator after maybe a minute.
+You’ll want to use your judgment if it’s a good fit for your family.

 If your family needs to re-fuel, the Laniakea Cafe is a pretty safe bet.
 They have classic American food like burgers, hot dogs, and french fries.

-I think it’s one of the cutest cafes because there are a lot of WWII-era artwork and decorations that are really cool to look at.
+I think it’s one of the cutest cafes because there is a lot of WWII-era artwork and decorations that are really cool to look at.

-Our family LOVES museum gift shops and this one is really cool.
+Our family LOVES museum gift shops and this Pearl Harbor Museum gift shop is really cool.
 They have a ton of airplane-themed items and a decent kids section.
 And they have a bunch of Top Gun merchandise.

 While this gift shop is similar to other airplane museum gift shops, there are tons of Pearl Harbor souvenirs you’ll want to grab.
 The Aloha shirts shown above are perfect for airplane enthusiasts or history buffs!

 Once you exit Hanger 37, you’ll see an Army truck in front of a little building.
 This is the Bob Hope: An American Treasure exhibit.